Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Misspecification Tests

 \section{Misspecification Tests}

 Real observational data can have distributions that differ from those of training data.
-Ensuring that the network is insensitive to variations that can occur in real data is crucial for the reliability of the predictions made by machine learning models. \citet{Adversarial_attacks_2013} demonstrated that even minimal, visually imperceptible variations in the input to a network can significantly alter the network's prediction.
+Ensuring that the method is insensitive to variations that can occur in real data is crucial for the reliability of the predictions made by machine learning models. \citet{Adversarial_attacks_2013} demonstrated that even minimal, visually imperceptible variations in the input to a network can significantly alter the network's prediction.

 We test a number of small variations in the nuisance parameter distributions of the simulations.
 In these tests, we vary one parameter at a time, introducing variations that can be expected in real observations and may be difficult to distinguish from the assumed ground truth distributions of training data.
+The modifications are examples of possible, not exact deviations that can occur in real data.
+We simplify the problem and test only one deviation at once.
+In reality there can be multiple effects at once that worsen the bias, especially when combining more lenses.
+We do not include tests for shifts in the parameters of interest, which can further affect the performance of the methods.